julienvincent/ambient-cli/readme.md

   - add      Add an ambient environment to list of know environments
   - remove   Remove an environment from ambients known environments
   - update   Update an environment (TOODO)
-  - list     List all known environments
+  - list     List all known environments and their status
   - use      Specify a default environment
   - start    Run a server
-  - stop     Stop ambient servers
+  - stop     Stop a server
   - restart  Restart ambient servers
   - run      Run a command on an environments root
   - lint     Attempt to run "npm run lint" at an environments root
+  - install  Install a package using npm [or --jspm]

 Available flags:

  -a, --alias           Set an alias name for the environment -u, --use             Set this environment as default.
  -f, --force           Force an action to happen.
-Commonly used to overwrite an existing environment -d, --dir             Explicitly set the root directory of an environment when adding or updating it --running             Filter by environments' running status --no-daemon           Disallow a server from running as a daemon --no-parse            When listing running environments, display a direct listing of running processes --bundle              Bundle the environment instead of starting its server --development, --dev  Start a server in development
+Commonly used to overwrite an existing environment --dir                 Explicitly set the root directory of an environment when adding or updating it -l, --logs            Directory to store logs when running processes -R, --reuse           Reuse an old process (including its runtime options and arguments) --running             Filter by environments' running status -d, --daemon          Start a server as a daemon --no-parse            When listing running environments, display a direct listing of running processes --bundle              Bundle the environment instead of starting its server --development, --dev  Start a server in development